lily-gh/devtools/Readme.md

 ## Bash Scripts

 ### Findr
+🚨**NOTE:** _Please don't use this, there's probably a better tool for this already, I just coded it up as an exercise._

 Finds the number of occurrences of a string in all files of a specific extension in a folder and its subfolders.
 The output is the number of occurrences and the filename where occurrences were found.

 Use case: useful when you have a configuration project with many config files and need to change a reference (e.g. if something was renamed).